Birds of the Amazon: Road clearings and logging

 Logging in the Amazon is controlled by strict licensing.
 Timber is only allowed to be harvested in specific areas.
-However, these rules are not always followed and excessive amounts of timber are illegally cut down every year.
+However, these rules are not always followed and timber is illegally cut down every year.
 Logging is closely related with road clearings.
 Areas that have been selectively logged are eight times more likely to be settled and cleared than untouched rainforest areas.
 Roads that are created for access to lodging give people better access to rainforests.
 This enables further use of natural rainforest materials for agricultural lands, fuel, building material and more.
 The creation of roads and logging deters birds and other animals from living in those sections of the forest.
 It can be observed that there is a lot less bird movement near areas with roads and lodging than those without.
 Understory species are especially vulnerable to effects of road clearing.
 Even roads that are narrow with less traffic can have a significant impact on the movements of insectivorous birds in the Amazon.